-Prospecting is the work the geologist does to locate a place to drill a test hole, which hopefully can be turned into a producing well!
+Prospecting is the work the petroleum geologist does to locate a place to drill a test hole, which hopefully can be turned into a producing oil or gas well!

-Most petroleum geologists work in an office, where they have access to a lot of data.
-This includes electric logs, core records, drilling records, scout tickets, and production data.
-They use the data to construct maps, cross-sections, and databases.
-These tools help them locate the best places to drill their test holes.
+For some reason, petroleum geologists are often depicted on television and other outlets standing in knee-deep mud.
+However, petroleum geology is a white-collar job.
+Almost all petroleum geology work is done in an office, where the geologist has access to a huge amount of data.
+These include electric logs, core records, drilling records, scout tickets, and production data.
+Geologists use the data to construct maps, stratigraphic and structural cross-sections, and databases.
+These products help them locate the best places to drill their test holes.

-The geologist studies his maps and cross-sections and runs computer simulations that help him select the next best location to drill.
-He is always thinking about the next drilling location…or prospect!
+The geologist will construct many contour maps to help her locate the prospect.
+She will make many cross-sections and run numerous computer simulations that help her select the next location to drill.
+She is always thinking about the next drilling location, or prospect !

 He will want to know what type of trap he is dealing with, and the composition of the sedimentary rocks he will be drilling through.
-He needs to estimate the porosity of his prospective “pay zone.”
+He needs to estimate the porosity of his prospective pay zone.
 He wants to know if dangerous high pressures can be expected in the new hole.
-If seismic data is involved in the prospect, he will consult with the geophysicist and get his opinion of the prospect.
+If seismic data is involved in the new test, he will consult with the geophysicist and get his opinion of the prospect.

-When the geologist has finally found the correct spot, she spends much time cross-checking to ensure she has not missed anything.
-She wants to make sure she is not “surprised” by any of the following:
+When the geologist has finally found the best place, she will “spot” or locate the well using the land survey system most appropriate to the area.
+She spends much time cross-checking to ensure she has not missed anything.
+She wants to make sure she is not surprised by any of the following: